LangSync/docs/docs/cli-usage/configure.md

 ## Future Configuration Options

-These are the future configuration options that will be added to <a href="https://langsync.app" target="_blank">LangSync</a> soon..
+These are the future configuration options that will be added to LangSync soon..

 | Option        | Description                                                                                                                                  | Type     |
 | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------- | -------- |